simonlui/Docker_IPEX_ComfyUI/README.md

 Afterwards, one should be able to see that everything runs.
 To stop a container, you can run `docker stop comfy-server` to stop the container.
 To resume, you should run `docker start -ai comfy-server`.

 ## Additional Options
 * You can specify an optional `-v <volume_name>:/models` inside the argument list to point to an external model location.
-A valid `extra_model_paths.yaml` file must be provided in the root folder of the ComfyUI location with the following lines needed at minimum inside:
+A valid `extra_model_paths.yaml` file must be provided in the root folder of the ComfyUI location.
+Please refer to ComfyUI's [example .yaml file](https://github.com/comfyanonymous/ComfyUI/blob/master/extra_model_paths.yaml.example) for guidance on how to specify your model locations.
+But you will need the following lines at minimum inside to point to the docker location:
 ```yaml
 docker:
     base_path: /
 ...
 ```
-Please refer to ComfyUI's [example .yaml file](https://github.com/comfyanonymous/ComfyUI/blob/master/extra_model_paths.yaml.example) for further guidance on how to specify your model locations.
-* (_Experimental_) `ipexrun` is a launcher script to use Intel's Extension For Pytorch without code changes.
-It is currently not working as there are issues running the ComfyUI through the launcher but to use it, add in `-e UseIPEXRUN=true`.
-Additionally, if one wants to run it in CPU mode, one can pass in `-e UseXPU=false`.
+* `ipexrun` is a launcher script to use Intel's Extension For Pytorch without code changes with optimizations enabled.
+It is currently not working through the GPU/XPU path as there are issues running the ComfyUI through the launcher with the existing arguments but to use it, add in `-e UseIPEXRUN=true`.
+Additionally, if one wants to run it in CPU mode, you should additionally add in `-e UseXPU=false`.
+You should also then set the environment variable for arguments to `ipexrun` adding `-e IPEXRUNArgs=<Your arguments here>`.
+A reference to all the `ipexrun` arguments can be found [here](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/performance_tuning/launch_script.html)
-* (_Experimental_) You can change between `tcmalloc` (default) and `jemalloc` if using CPU `ipexrun`, add in `--build-arg="ALLOCATOR=jemalloc"` when building the image in the first step to switch.
+* You can change between `tcmalloc` (default) and `jemalloc` if using CPU `ipexrun`, add in `--build-arg="ALLOCATOR=jemalloc"` when building the image in the first step to switch between the two allocators for `ipexrun`.

-Refer to the [Dockerfile](./Dockerfile) for all available build arguments and environment variables not documented.
+Please refer to the [Dockerfile](./Dockerfile) for all available build arguments and environment variables not mentioned here and documented.